dungpa/FSharpPowerTools/docs/blog/vfpt.md

 A special thing about [this project](https://github.com/fsprojects/VisualFSharpPowerTools) is that it's a collective effort of F# community where we work alongside with Visual F# Team in order to provide a complete toolset for F# users in Visual Studio.

 The extension supports Visual Studio 2013 and Visual Studio 2012.
-In order to install, searching for "FSharp Power Tools" in "Tools --> Extensions and Updates --> Online".
-You can also download from the [Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/136b942e-9f2c-4c0b-8bac-86d774189cff).
+In order to install, search for "FSharp Power Tools" in "Tools --> Extensions and Updates --> Online".
+You can also download it from the [Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/136b942e-9f2c-4c0b-8bac-86d774189cff).
 The extension consists of a variety of functionalities that may not fit preferences of everyone; we provide options to tweak it for your own tastes.

 ![General options](general_options.png)